Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 The agentic AI market is small relative to AI overall but growing faster than almost any technology segment — roughly doubling year over year as orchestration, tool use, and multi-agent systems move from research into products.

-- Total AI spending growth pulls agents along with it: worldwide AI spending is forecast at roughly $2.5 trillion in 2026 (Gartner).
+- Total AI spending growth pulls agents along with it: worldwide AI spending is forecast at roughly $2.59 trillion in 2026, up about 47% year over year (Gartner, May 2026).
 See our 2026 AI statistics for the full market picture.

 Agentic AI Adoption Statistics